Adam Gaudette

-Adam Gaudette (born October 3, 1996) is an American professional ice hockey center for the San Jose Sharks of the National Hockey League (NHL).
+Adam Gaudette (born October 3, 1996) is an American professional ice hockey player who is a center for the San Jose Sharks of the National Hockey League (NHL).
 He previously played for the Vancouver Canucks, Chicago Blackhawks, Ottawa Senators and St. Louis Blues.
 Gaudette played college ice hockey for the Northeastern Huskies of the NCAA, where he won the Hobey Baker Award, Hockey East Player of the Year, and was named to the AHCA East First-Team All-American.
 Selected by the Vancouver Canucks in the 2015 NHL entry draft, Gaudette made his NHL debut with the team in 2018.

 Early life

 Gaudette was born on October 3, 1996, in Taunton, Massachusetts, to Tara, an elementary school instructional coach, and Doug Gaudette, a firefighter.
 He came from an athletic family: his mother played softball for Taunton High School, once holding the single-season home run record, while his father's high school athletic career ended after a dirt bike accident shattered his patella.
 Gaudette played a number of sports, including lacrosse and baseball, but his favorite was ice hockey.
 In sixth grade, Gaudette was admitted to Thayer Academy to join their hockey team, and his family moved from Taunton to Braintree, Massachusetts, to accommodate his commute to and from the skating rink.
 There, he was coached by former National Hockey League (NHL) player Tony Amonte.
 Although he lost most of his first two high school ice hockey seasons to injuries, as a junior, Gaudette recorded 67 points in 27 games.
 Around this same time, he played minor ice hockey for the Boston Advantage of the Tier 1 Elite Hockey League.